ghit456/TradeUSDSettlement/README.md

 # TradeUSDSettlement
- This program will calculate Trade outgoing, incoming amount, Entity Ranking for an invetsment banking application.
+ This program will calculate Trade outgoing, incoming amount, Entity Ranking for an investment banking application.